 There are a number of messages that should NEVER be sent to WMST-L. For example, most newspaper and magazine/journal articles are covered by copyright.
 Do not send articles covered by copyright unless you have written permission from the copyright holder to do so.
 The fact that the article may have appeared on another list is NOT in itself sufficient justification for sending it to WMST-L.

 Here are some other messages not to send:

 1) Warnings about computer viruses.
 The "Good Times" virus is a tired hoax, and most other messages about viruses are equally unfounded.
 NEVER SEND A WARNING ABOUT A VIRUS TO WMST-L!!
-Instead, check with the computer support staff at your institution or check to see whether your "virus" is listed among the hoaxes described on any of the following sites:Symantec Anti-Virus Research Center
+Instead, check with the computer support staff at your institution or check to see whether your "virus" is listed among the hoaxes described on any of the following sites:What are Virus Hoaxes (from Comparitech)

 Virus Hoaxes and Realities (from Snopes)

 If you find there IS some cause for concern, write to WMST-L's moderators at WMST-L-Request@listserv.umd.edu.